 Project Number: WST-2

 The Westwood Lake Water Quality Improvement Project is part of a much larger project at the Westwood Hills Nature Center (WHNC), a 160-acre park located in St. Louis Park.
-WHNC is in the planning phase of a complete reconstruction of its facilities in 2019.
+The city is in the planning phase of a complete reconstruction of the WHNC facilities in 2019.
 A master plan for the reconstruction project was completed in May 2016 for the City of St. Louis Park.
 The proposed improvements in the master plan include trail circulation and wayfinding, additional parking, expanded outdoor classroom area and water garden, expanded natural play and outdoor education area, improved canoe and kayak launch, interpretive features, and new interpretive center building.
-As part of this project, the City of St. Louis Park is proposing to construct additional water quality improvements to treat stormwater runoff that would otherwise flow untreated to Westwood Lake.
-The improvements may include pervious pavers or other best management practices at the parking lot or trails, improvements to the existing stormwater pond, or vegetation management.
-This BCWMC project would go towards the portions of the water quality improvements that go “above and beyond” the BCWMC requirements for the WHNC project.
+As part of this project, the BCWMC is proposing to install a linear water feature that captures and treats roof runoff and provides educational activities.

 Feasibility Study Proposal (Approved Sept 2017)